 - Dinner recipes etc

-If your visitor is going through a chicken recipe post, you can tag all the chicken recipes of any category under one tag “Chicken recipes” and can navigate the visitor to other chicken recipe posts.
+If your visitor is going through a chicken recipe post, you can tag all the chicken recipes in any category under one tag “Chicken recipes” and can navigate the visitor to other chicken recipe posts.

-Optimizing your quality content for SEO is very important task that will bear you fruit in the long run.There are hungry visitors who are searching for quality content every day.
+Optimizing your quality content for SEO is a very important task that will bear you fruit in the long run.There are hungry visitors who are searching for quality content every day.